Is 3DMark compatible with Windows 10?

 "Test run was cancelled by user."

 Pressing ESC cancels the test.
 This is not really an error, more of a notification why the test ended.
 In some rare cases this may also be caused by an unknown error with the test workload.
-If you are sure you did not cancel the run, contact our support for assistance to figure out what exactly did cause the run to end prematurely.
+If you did not cancel the run, contact our support for assistance to figure out what exactly did cause the run to end prematurely.

 "Invalid upgrade key"